bunszr/Additive_Scene_Helper/README.md

-# Additive Scene Manager
+# Additive Scene Helper
-Switch quickly additive scenes (levels, prefabs, UI scenes)
+Switch/Open quickly additive scenes (levels, prefabs, UI scenes)

 ## 1. INTRODUCTION
 We work on it different scenes most of time when create games.
 Same time, We want to get quickly specific prefabs, gameObject etc. when we needed.